dhanashreehodage-developer/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first Git Repo
+This is my first Git Repo.
+Author - Dhanashree